olymelnyk/olymelnyk/README.md

 ## Hi there 👋
+I'm Olga, a Product Designer with a background in product management and data-intensive B2B intelligence products.
+Over 13 years in tech, I've worked across enterprises and startups, designing both customer-facing and internal solutions that improved usability and operational efficiency.

+I help organisations bring clarity to complexity by uncovering real needs and visualising ideas through structure, form, and interaction, turning strategy into experiences people understand and enjoy.

+I work across the full product lifecycle, from discovery and research to prototyping, testing, and delivery, ensuring every design decision is both user-centred and business-aligned.

+Some of my design projects can be found [🌐 here](https://dribbble.com/olgamelnyk).

-My name is Olga and I use AI to bridge the gap between design and code.
+I also use AI to bridge the gap between design and code.
 Here are my latest functional prototypes:

 | Project | Live Demo |Description|
 | :--- | :--- | :--- |